woveon/wovtools/README.md

   * **Deploy Step** is about running your code.

-### Workflow
+### Workflow : Local

 1. **Project Creation** - Run *wov-init* to transform your existing project into a WovTools project.
 This will make changes to your git setup, and create a wovtools directory.

+2. **Create K8s Context** - Make sure you have a context in Kubernetes for your namespace ({PROJECT}\_{STAGE}).

-2. **Set Stage** - By default, *wov-init* will exist in your user's stage, but `wov-stage <stage>` sets the stage for development.
+3. **Set Stage** - By default, *wov-init* will exist in your user's stage, but `wov-stage <stage>` sets the stage for development.
 So, `wov-stage dev` or `wov-stage prod` are two different stages.
 However, I use my initials for stages, creating my own Kubernetes namespace and git branch to work in.
 So, `wov-stage cw` is what I start in.

-3. **Secrets** - You need to start moving configuration information into json files in wovtools/secrets.
+4. **Secrets** - You need to start moving configuration information into json files in wovtools/secrets.
 These files are merged together according to the order in wovtools/secrets/config.json.
 Also, secrets need to be managed in a safe way.
 They are stored in a git repository, so we can version the secrets, but you need to ensure the repo is hosted in a secure/encryped location.
 NOTE: GitHub is not encrypted by default.

-4. **Env: variables** - Using environment variables is the safe way to run containers and Kubernetes, as you add them at runtime and do not store them in the repo.
+5. **Env: variables** - Using environment variables is the safe way to run containers and Kubernetes, as you add them at runtime and do not store them in the repo.
 Create `.wov` files in 'wovtools/conf' which are compiled for use in bash shells, Makefiles, Kubernetes ConfigMaps and Secrets, etc.  Use `.ck8s.wov` for non-secret data and `.sk8s.wov` for data that needs to remain encryped (passwords, keys, etc).
 See *wov File Format* below.

-5. **Env: Kubernetes Yaml** - Move your Kubernetes yaml files into the `wovtools/k8s` directory and append the `wov` extension.
+6. **Env: Kubernetes Yaml** - Move your Kubernetes yaml files into the `wovtools/k8s` directory and append the `wov` extension.
 Then modify the files to use the secrets you compile from the Env files.
 NOTE: follows the *wov File Format* as shown below.

-6. **Env: Build** - Run the `wov-build -s` command to compile the secrets and then `wov-build -e` to compile the Env's `wov` files with this secret.
+7. **Env: Build** - Run the `wov-build -s` command to compile the secrets and then `wov-build -e` to compile the Env's `wov` files with this secret.
 These files are only built as needed (dependencies on timestamps secret diffs) so `wov-build -v` can print which files are skipped.
 Also, `wov-build -e` includes the `-s` step so just `wov-build -e` will build the Env in one step.

-7. **Services** - Write scripts that emulate the services your code will interact with in the cluster.
+8. **Services** - Write scripts that emulate the services your code will interact with in the cluster.
 This includes databases or other microservices.
 Write scripts in wovtools/services as SERVICE.sh, SERVICE-test.sh, SERVICE-kill.sh, which correspond to `wov-service` switches of -r, -t and -k.

-8. **Develop** - Build your code.
+9. **Develop** - Build your code.
 Whatever you do, create that code.
 To use environment variables, use the `wov-env` script to set them, and then set them before your command is run.
 ```
 # To run service myprojectservice1 with environment vars created with wov-build on file 'wovtools/conf/env.ck8s.wov':
-env `wov-env --env env.ck8s` npm run myprojectservice1
+env `wov-env --cmd env.ck8s` npm run myprojectservice1

 # To use in Makefiles, dump to a file and include
 $(shell wov-env --env env.ck8s > ./.wovtools.mk)